-Back in the olden days, TVs were extreme luxuries owned by the rich and because of their sizes, they were hard to haul around despite their horrible users’ experience and resolutions but it was a leap for the technology which had evolved to becoming so flat and compact and did I also mention that they are now affordable and you don’t have to be a billionaire to own a TV set.
+Back in the olden days, TVs were extreme luxuries owned by the rich, and because of their sizes, they were hard to haul around despite their horrible users’ experience and resolutions but it was a leap for the technology which had evolved to become so flat and compact and did I also mention that they are now affordable and you don’t have to be a billionaire to own a TV set.

 However, there is also one big barrier that many users have faced over the past couple of years and that is the multiple choices they have since the television market is now flooded with innumerable devices all promising to be better for the average consumer.

-The overwhelming feeling of not not knowing which of the TVs to purchase is one of the reasons why a professional advice is important as this can guide your purchase decision which in turn save you money and time after all, some of us just want to watch Netflix, play video games or watch some good news on the TV without having to labor our brains out just to achieve this.
+The overwhelming feeling of not knowing which of the TVs to purchase is one of the reasons why professional advice is important as this can guide your purchase decision which in turn save you money and time, after all, some of us just want to watch Netflix, play video games or watch some good news on the TV without having to labor our brains out just to achieve this.

-So whether you’re in to create a mini home theater or a signage at your office or just a nice decent streaming device in your living room, we’ll explain in this short guide how to buy a TV in 2021.
+So whether you’re in to create a mini home theater or signage at your office or just a nice decent streaming device in your living room, we’ll explain in this short guide how to buy a TV in 2021.

-The first thing that always come to mind whenever people are planning to purchase a TV set is usually the resolution and this is of course an important thing to consider considering the fact that the resolution will have a big impact on the user’s overall experience.
+The first thing that always comes to mind whenever people are planning to purchase a TV set is usually the resolution and this is of course an important thing to consider considering the fact that the resolution will have a big impact on the user’s overall experience.